jerhun9122/AndrosCodeChallenge/README.md

 # AndrosCodeChallenge
 A Simple Console Card Game Written in Ruby

+Download game.rb
-To run the game from the terminal enter ruby game.rb
+From the download location run the game in a terminal by entering: ruby game.rb

 Enter your Player name at the prompt.
 After a corny message you will see the results of the deal.